-Located along the major traffic artery of Kangan Road, the bank acts as a symbolic gateway to the city, marking the route between the airport and historic downtown.
+Located at Shangjiang Road and Qunli Fourth Avenue, the bank acts as a symbolic gateway to the city, marking the route between the airport and historic downtown.
 The complex contains bank offices, a guest house, health club, bank hall, conference facilities and a museum of currency.
 An atrium at the ground level enhances permeability through the site and links together the programmatic elements.
 A dining hall, retail outlets and cafés span the periphery of the atrium, reinforcing its role as the social hub of the organization.
 The building enjoys unobstructed views of the Songhua River.

 A balanced composition of volumes is achieved through varying the height of the individual building components.
 The office tower at 156 meters forms the peak of the complex, with the bank hall demarcating its lowest point at 24 meters.